mattbixby123/flearn/README.md

 ## flearn

+to run local dev server follow these steps:

-in server terminal for express server
+1. in client terminal for front end server

 ```
-npm run start
+npm start
 ```

-in client terminal for front end server
+2. in server terminal for express server

 ```
-npm run start
+npm run server
 ```

+## If the express server is running before the client server, the client server wont allow you to congruently run on port 3000 and there will be CORS errors communicating between ports